decentralized-identity/presentation-exchange/spec/spec.md

           for which the field is being requested.
         - The _fields object_ ****MAY**** contain a `name` property.
-If present, its value ****SHOULD**** be a human-friendly name that describes what the target schema represents.
+If present, its value ****SHOULD**** be a human-friendly name that describes what the target field represents.
         - The _fields object_ ****MAY**** contain a `filter` property, and if present its value ****MUST**** be a
           [JSON Schema](https://json-schema.org/specification.html) descriptor